John Edward Church: Evangelical Missions

-Dr. Joe Church and his family moved to Kabale, Uganda where he would focus on his evangelical missions for eight years.
-In his first year of full time evangelical missions, Dr. Joe wrote a book of Bible studies titled Every Man a Bible Student with over 40 studies.
-Dr. Joe used this book as a tool to train young men interested in ministry around Uganda and Rwanda.
-Aside from training future ministry workers, Dr. Joe also led many mission trips and held many conferences for the Anglican Church in Rwanda and Uganda.
-He organized and attended multiple revivals in other locations such as Tanzania, Angola, South Africa, India, and multiple South American countries.
-In 1943, Dr. Joe Church was called back to medical missions because there was need for a doctor at Gahini Hospital.
+Church and his family moved to Kabale, Uganda where he would focus on his evangelical missions for eight years.
+In his first year of full time evangelical missions, he wrote a book of Bible studies titled Every Man a Bible Student with over 40 studies.
+He used this book as a tool to train young men interested in ministry around Uganda and Rwanda.
+Aside from training future ministry workers, he also led many mission trips and held many conferences for the Anglican Church in Rwanda and Uganda.
+He organized and attended multiple evangelical tours in other locations such as including Pakistan, India, and multiple South American countries.
+In 1943, Church was called back to medical missions because there was need for a doctor at Gahini Hospital.
 For about two years, he worked one out of every three months at Gahini Hospital.
-In 1947, Dr. Joe Church and his family officially moved back to Gahini, Rwanda where he served as a doctor and helped pastor the 300 village churches.
+In 1947, he and his family officially moved back to Gahini, Rwanda where he served as a doctor and helped pastor the 300 village churches.
 He continued leading the revival in Rwanda and rebuilt the Gahini hospital during his time there.